Football: Suarez, Messi maintain Barca's La Liga lead

 Daniel Raba's red card on the hour mark for a wild lunge on Sergio Busquets handed Barca the initiative.

-And their pressure told when Suarez rounded off a fine team move before Messi blasted home a second to get the Catalans back to winning ways after successive draws with Valencia and Celta Vigo in La Liga.
+And their pressure told when Suarez rounded off a fine team move before Messi blasted home a second to get the Catalans back to winning ways after successive draws with Valencia and Celta Vigo.

+"In the second half after the sending-off we had more chances to win the game," Suarez told Movistar TV.

+"They played a very good game tactically and we weren't precise enough, but in the second half we came out with a different mentality to take the three points."

 Valencia remain Barca's closest challengers five points back, but Atletico Madrid also maintained their title charge with a 1-0 win at Real Betis to stay six points off the top.